viyadb/website/usage/usage.md

 Parameters:

  * query\_threads - Number of threads that will serve queries, defaults to 1.
- * cpu - List of zero-based CPU indices that this process will use, defaults to all available CPUs.
+ * cpu\_list - List of zero-based CPU indices that this process will use, defaults to all available CPUs.
+ * workers - Number of workers to start, defaults to the number of available CPUs.
- * port - REST service port number, defaults to 52341.
+ * port - REST service port number, defaults to 5000.
  * tables - List of [table descriptors](#usage-creating-tables).
  * statsd - If specified, some metrics will be reported to the given Statsd host